-Programme code: B7024Q SAQA ID: 80344 NQF level: 7 Credits: 360/394/408
+Programme code: SAQA ID: 101231 NQF level: 7 Credits: B7024Q SAQA ID.
+101231 NQF level.
+7 360/394/408

 Purpose: The BA PET is a multidisciplinary programme that equips a graduate with the skills, knowledge and attributes needed to function in contemporary environments, being cognizant of the major interplay between technology and society.
 Graduates will have higher-order skills to navigate increasingly complex intersections prompted by the Fourth Industrial Revolution.